niwinz/niwibe-site/content/blog/2015-03-08-error-handling.md

 ```

 Having this code snippet in mind, we can see that `getSoundCard` operation has two possible
-states: return a sound card, or return "Nothing" in case of computed does not has a sound
+return values: sound card instance or some kind of "Nothing" (in case of computed does not
-card.
+has a sound card).

 For this situations, different languages has different approaches.
 There are languages that
 uses a `NULL` as value that represents "Nothing".
 Other languages has an special type commonly
 known as `Optional<T>`, and others directly does not have `NULL`.

-This is the way to do it in a classic way using java:
+Here an example using the classic approach using java:

 ```java
 String version = "UNKNOWN";